ellie-k-nam/lucy_editor/README.md

 ### Text Syntax Highlighting

-The text highlighting of `Re-Editor` is based on [Re-Highlight](https://github.com/reqable/re-highlight) and supports nearly a hundred languages ​​and theme styles.
+The text highlighting of `Lucy_Editor` is based on [Re-Highlight](https://github.com/reqable/re-highlight) and supports nearly a hundred languages ​​and theme styles.
 Developers can freely choose and configure the code Highlight.
 The following code specifies the `JSON` syntax highlighting rules and applies the `Atom One Light` code coloring.

 ```dart
 CodeEditor(